Hydration (HDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hydration Historical Price

-According to the latest data gathered on Hydration live price page, the current price of Hydration is 0.01437778USD.
-The circulating supply of Hydration(HDX) is 3.85B HDX , giving it a market capitalization of $55.41M.
+According to the latest data gathered on Hydration live price page, the current price of Hydration is 0.01410848USD.
+The circulating supply of Hydration(HDX) is 3.86B HDX , giving it a market capitalization of $54.40M.

 The Hydration Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.